Matthew-Moser/OOD-Command-Pattern/README.md

-# OOD-Factory-Pattern
+# OOD-Command-Pattern
-Factory pattern demonstration with a remote starting and stopping a timer
+Command pattern demonstration with a remote starting and stopping a timer